chyidl/chyidlTutorial/root/raspberrypi/RaspberryPiPrj/KindlePiPrj/README.md

 =================================
 > As a always, RTFM (read the fucking manual) with anything that you're doing.

+> A tablet is a tablet, a phone is a phone, but a Raspberry Pi can become anything you want, used for any task.

 ![Kindle Keyboard](/imgs/raspberrypi/KindlePiPrj/340px-Amazon_Kindle_3.jpg?raw=true)

 >The Amazon Kindle is  a series of e-readers with E Ink electronic paper displays. on July 28, 2010.
 Amazon announced the third generation Kindle, later renamed "Kindle Keyboard".